ComposableFi/composable/specifications/cosmwasm/SPEC.md

 ### 2.5.1.
 Environment Pointer
 Contracts need to be aware of their environment to properly execute its logic.
-The [environment pointer](https://github.com/ComposableFi/cosmwasm-vm/blob/5a874f21cac750cba3dfa0888a72e504515f7e83/std/src/lib.rs#L856) provides a set of indirect set of pointers that provide information about the environment in which a message was executed.
+The [environment pointer](https://github.com/ComposableFi/cosmwasm-vm/blob/5a874f21cac750cba3dfa0888a72e504515f7e83/std/src/lib.rs#L856) provides a set of indirect pointers that provide information about the environment in which a message was executed.
-The JSON-encoded `Env` struct defines the fields tha allow contracts to be aware of the current state of the chain and themselves.
+The JSON-encoded `Env` struct defines the fields that allow contracts to be aware of the current state of the chain and themselves.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, Eq)]